lasrado/HousePricing/README.md

 # House Price Predictor
-> Use advanced regression and regularisation to predict the house prices based on the training data provided.
+> Use advanced regression and regularisation, build a model to predict the house prices based on the training data provided.

 ## Table of Contents